-I. Purpose

-The purpose of the World Service Conference Literature Committee (WSCLC) is:

-- a.
-To coordinate the creation, development, and revision of literature for the Fellowship of N.A. - b.
+- 1. Purpose - The purpose of the World Service Conference Literature Committee (WSCLC) is: - a.
+To coordinate the creation, development, and revision of literature for the Fellowship of NA. - b.
 To work on literature, based on fellowship input, prior to presentation for fellowship review and/or WSC approval. - c.
 To lend support to area and regional literature committees through: - 1.
 The sharing of experience in written and verbal communication, and - 2.
-The hosting of open forums and workshop meetings.

-II.
-Composition

-- a.
-Voting members - 1.
-Chairperson (votes only in case of a tie) - 2.
-Vice chairperson - Twelve voting members serving for two-year terms and no more than two consecutive terms - Clean time: Seven years for chairperson, six years for vice chairperson, and five years for voting members b.
-Nonvoting members
+The hosting of open forums and workshop meetings. - II.
+Composition - a.
+Voting members: - 1.
+Chairperson (votes only in case of a tic) - 2.
+Vice chairperson - 3.
+Twelve voting members serving for two-year terms and no more than two consecutive terms - 4.
+Clean time: seven years for chairperson, six years for vice chairperson, and five years for voting members - b.
+Nonvoting members: - 1.
+General members - a.
+Regional literature chairpersons - b.
+Unelected WSCLC nominees - c.
+RSRs and RSR alternates upon their request - 2.
+Advisory members as appointed by the chairperson - III.
+Review-Form Literature - a.

-- General members

-- a.
-Regional literature chairpersons

-- b.
-Unelected WSCLC nominees

-- c.
-RSRs and RSR alternates upon their request

-- Advisory members as appointed by the chairperson

-III.
-Review-Form Literature

-- a.
 Literature developed by the WSCLC is sent out for a review period before the development of an approval-form draft.
 The time and method of this review, considering translations, is determined by the WSCLC based on the needs of the fellowship and the piece in development. - b.
-Review-form literature is not for use or display in N.A. meetings.

-(2) See page 33 for motion concerning the WSC Literature Committee guidelines.

-IV.
-Approval-Form Literature

-- a.
-Approval-form literature is prepared by the WSCLC and is distributed for a period of time, considering translations, determined by the WSCLC of not less than 90 days.
+Review-form literature is not for use or display in NA meetings. - IV.
+Approval-Form Literature - a.
+Approval-form literature is prepared by the WSCLC and is distributed for a period of time, considering translations, determined by the WSCLC of not less than ninety days.
 The length of this approval period is determined by the WSCLC based on the needs of the fellowship and the piece being considered for approval. - b.
-Approval-form literature should not be read during N.A. meetings, although it may be sold and made available to members at N.A. meetings.

-V. Budget and Funding
+Approval-form literature should not be read during NA meetings, although it may be sold and made available to members at NA meetings. - V. Budget and Funding